 Cervical Cancer Myths #2: I am not at risk as there is no history of such a disease in my family

 There are still some women all around the world who choose not to get screened for cervical cancer because they believe that they are not at risk because they have no family history of the disease.

 However, almost all cases of cervical cancer occur in women with no previous family history as it is linked to infection with the common virus called Human Papilloma Virus (HPV) .4

-To date, there are more than 100 different sub-types of HPV6, but only 15 HPV types has been classified as high risk for development of cervical cancer.4 The most common high risk HPV types are HPV 16, 18, 31 and 45.4
+To date, there are more than 100 different sub-types of HPV6, but only 15 HPV types have been classified as high risk for the development of cervical cancer.4 The most common high-risk HPV types are HPV 16, 18, 31 and 45.4

 HPV is typically transmitted through sexual intercourse with multiple partners and contact at the genital area, and women with multiple partners are at risk of being infected by more than one type of HPV .5

 However, a woman can still be infected from having just one partner who has had multiple sex partners.5

 Cervical Cancer Myths #4: I am feeling well; I do not have HPV infection